CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportStorage/README.md

 [![license](https://img.shields.io/badge/PR-welcome-green.svg)](https://github.com/CyberAgentGameEntertainment/UnityMobileSupport/pulls)
 [![license](https://img.shields.io/badge/Unity-2019.4-green.svg)](#Requirements)

-:warning: This project is under hard construction. :warning:
-They may be destructive change with future development.

 To support iOS/Android native features in Unity, this will provide variety functions.
 This package provide functions to interact with storage.